Lip Tie in Baby – Causes, Signs, and Treatments

 Yes, as mentioned above, an isolated lip tie is very uncommon.
 If a baby is diagnosed with a lip tie, he will have a tongue tie, too.
 However, the grade of lip/tongue tie will differ, and it may or may not affect breastfeeding and weight gain.

-It is essential to know that most of these signs and symptoms are apparent for tongue ties.
-A baby can have a lip tie without any of these symptoms as it all depends on the grade of the tie.
+It is essential to know that most of these signs of lip tie in newborns are apparent.
+A baby can have a lip tie without any of these symptoms, as it all depends on the grade of the tie.

 - Poor latching